Mohsen Mahdawi: Arrest, detention, and release

-Mahdawi's detention arose from his activism in support of Palestinians and in opposition to the Gaza waras a student at Columbia University, which motivated the U.S. State Department to initiate deportation proceedings, claiming that his actions harm U.S. foreign policy.
+Mahdawi's detention arose from his activism in support of Palestinians and in opposition to the Gaza war as a student at Columbia University, which motivated the U.S. State Department to initiate deportation proceedings, claiming that his actions harm U.S. foreign policy.
 The U.S. Immigration and Customs Enforcement (ICE) arranged Mahdawi's apprehension at the U.S. Citizenship and Immigration Services (USCIS) office in Colchester, Vermont, where USCIS had scheduled an interview for him to obtain U.S. citizenship.
 He was detained on April 14, 2025.

 Mahdawi's legal team immediately filed a habeas corpus petition against Donald Trump and his administration, describing his detention as unlawful.
 His lawyers requested a temporary restraining order to prevent him from being transferred out of Vermont by federal authorities.
 Vermont federal judge William K. Sessions III granted the request and ordered that Mahdawi remain in Vermont.
 Vermont federal judge Geoffrey W. Crawford extended the request on April 23.

 On April 30, 2025, federal judge Geoffrey W. Crawford in Vermont ordered the release of Mahdawi, stating that "the two weeks of detention so far demonstrate great harm to a person who has been charged with no crime."

+In July, a panel of the US Court of Appeals for the Second Circuit with the judges—two of whom were appointed by Donald Trump and one by George W. Bush—decided that Mahdawi's case should have been resolved in the immigration court system of the US Department of Justice, ordering the ruling for Mahdawi's release to be overturned.
+The July ruling of the Second Circuit ruling does not order his immediate re-arrest and the American Civil Liberties Union, which is representing Mahdawi, said there is no legal basis for his deportation or re-detention during the continuing appeals process.
+On July 22, the national American Association of University Professors (AAUP) and Columbia University AAUP chapter issued a statement in support of Mahdawi, writing that "the government cannot use its authority to impose ideological conformity on higher education or punish people for engaging in constitutionally protected expression."